garybake/blog/content/2023_03_24_vector_database_api.md

 You now have some cutting edge architecture at your disposal, how easy was that!

 You'll also need a vectoriser, something to transform your sentences into vectors.
-I'd reccomend signing up to [huggingface](https://huggingface.co/).
-Have a look around, this site is amazing for hosting models.
+I'd recommend signing up to [OpenAI](https://platform.openai.com/signup).
+Have a look around, these are the people building the cutting edge.
-Create yourself an access token [here](https://huggingface.co/settings/tokens) and add that token to the .env
+Create yourself an access token [here](https://platform.openai.com/account/api-keys) and add that token to the .env

+	OPENAI_API_KEY="*****"

+Also have a look at [Hugging Face](https://huggingface.co/) this site is amazing for hosting your own models and interacting with other pretty huge models.
+I went with openai for this article because the number of requests you could maker per second was more generous.